benjaminsainz/ECAC-S/README.md

-# F1-ECACplus
+# ECAC-S
-Source code for F1-ECAC+.
+Source code for ECAC-S.